ministryofjustice/manage-key-workers/README.md

 The application can be built & run with the following bash commands :

 ```
-yarn
+npm install
-yarn start
+npm start
 ```

 This will start the service and use the default dependent services as above.

 The UI will be available on http://localhost:3001

-Yarn will use the package.json file in the root of the project to download any required dependencies.
+NPM will use the package.json file in the root of the project to download any required dependencies.
 You will need to re-run these commands each time you make a change to ensure that the react application is updated.